rename-this/vhs/site/content/Getting Started/_index.md

 install Docker from your favorite package manager, or you can see the [Docker site](https://www.docker.com/get-started) for more details.

-Once you have Docker set up and working, you can build the development container (which installs some helpful tools and mounts the source in the container) by changing directory into the repository you cloned and running:
+Once you have Docker set up and working, you can build the development container by changing directory into the repository you cloned and running:

 ```
 $ make dev
 ```

+This command will build and run a Docker container called `vhs_dev` that contains a standardized development environment for `vhs`.
+It includes the Go toolchain as well as other useful utilities such as `curl` and `jq`, among others.
+The `vhs` source tree that you cloned will be mounted inside the development container at `/go/vhs` for convenience.
+Additionally, if present, your Google Cloud SDK configuration folder (`~/.config/gcloud`) will be mounted in the container at `/root/.config/gcloud` and the `GOOGLE_APPLICATION_CREDENTIALS` environment variable will be set to `/root/.config/gcloud/application_default_credentials.json`.
+You may need to ensure that this file exists on your system or change this environment variable to point to your own GCS service account credentials before using the GCS functionality of `vhs`.

 ## Demo Setup
 Open a bash session on the container by running the following command in a terminal:

 ```
-$ docker exect -it vhs_dev bash
+docker exec -it vhs_dev bash
 ```

-In your new bash session, run this script to start a simple echo server and a curl request that calls the server every
+In your new bash session, run this script to start a simple echo server and a script that will make an HTTP request to the server once every second using curl.
-second:

 ```
-$ cd testdata && ./echo.bash
+cd testdata && ./echo.bash
 ```

 This will generate some local HTTP traffic for `vhs` to capture.